Time: AO 309-314

 Into the battle once again went The Ghast, along with a Drokka army that was practically immeasurable in numbers (many of them carrying pseudo-ghasts as well).
-At that time, the Drokka population was over a half a million strong (9) and their people filled perhaps every nook, cranny, and cave in the Rhokii Mountains.
-For the Drokka now guarded the entire span of that passage – from Duzarez and Gaza in the south, all the way to Oz (10) in the north.
+At that time, the Drokka population was over a half a million strong and their people filled perhaps every nook, cranny, and cave in the Rhokii Mountains (10).
+For the Drokka now guarded the entire span of that passage – from Duzarez and Gaza in the south, all the way to Oz (11) in the north.

-It worked — the Drokka people were soon rabid with delight — quite sure that finally, once and for all, Hacktor and his Ghast would carry them to complete and total victory over their hated rivals.
+With everyone now the rabid with delight — the Drokka nation was thus quite sure that finally, once and for all, Hacktor Derkillez and his Ghast would carry them to complete and total victory over their hated rivals.

 And indeed, they were almost correct.

 It’s simple really – after Gwar had spent his bravado at The Siq, he came calling to me – asking what I thought about The Ghast and blustering that he’d get the weapon for himself in one way or another.
-I told him to stop making promises he couldn’t necessarily keep and before he could dispute me, I challenged him to just go (secretly) watch the next battle and see The Ghast in action for himself.
+I told him to stop making promises he couldn’t keep and, before he could dispute me, I challenged him to just go (and secretly) watch the next battle to see The Ghast in action for himself.

 Gwar took my advice (13) and during the rest of the year AO310 he observed numerous battles between the Derkka and the Drokka.
 Sitting on his wind-swept Aerie (14), high in the mountains of Kagor, the God of War became obsessed watching the battles that raged on TerrVerde proper.
-Strange as it may sound, although it was Gwar’s mission in life was to inspire gruesome war throughout the world (and while Mittengarten itself was indeed now embroiled in many wars as a result of Hacktor’s hostilities), my colleague soon discovered that the horrors of combat no longer brought him joy.
+Strange as it may sound, although it was Gwar’s mission in life was to inspire gruesome war throughout the world, my colleague soon discovered that the horrors of combat no longer brought him joy.

 Yes, Gwar the God of War, the God of Hate, the deity who had killed more mortals than there are stars in the sky, yes that Gwar, suddenly found himself fearful of battle.
 For upon watching the awesome destruction levied by The Ghast, Gwar realized that even he could not stand up to its might (15).